This post may contain affiliate links which give me a small commission at no extra charge to you.

 Here’s more help for you…

-I have written much more about how to establish a simple bedtime routine (as well as many other great sleep tips) in my eBook on newborn sleep.
+I have written much more about how to establish a simple bedtime routine (as well as many other great sleep strategies) in this eBook on newborn sleep during the 4th trimester.

 Babies need early bedtimes!